 Finale on tarmac

-For the first time ever, the season will conclude on a tarmac rally, in Japan.
+For the first time since 1996, the season will conclude on a tarmac rally, in Japan.
 It’s usually beneficial to start first on the road on a tarmac rally.
 Also, the all-tarmac Deutschland is the third-to-last event and between them is Wales where it’s often good to start first on the road.
 This should remove the dilemma of having a compromised starting position because of a slight championship lead and any tactics related to it.

 Some rallies have already made a contract with the promoter beyond 2020.
 These rallies include Kenya, Sweden and Sardegna, which we will see on the calendar for the next three years.